Anchises: Anchises in Metamorphoses

 Anchises is briefly mentioned a couple of times in Book 14.
-The first time reads "And fleeing that new city in the sands, Aeneas once again returned to Eryx, the royal residence of his true friend Acestes; here, at Anchises' tomb he honored his father with gift offerings" (14.82-84).
-This alludes to the funeral games Aeneas holds for Anchises in Book 5 of the Aeneid.
-The second time reads "Aeneas did as he was told and saw the underworld's formidable resources, and his ancestral spirits, and the shade of that great-spirited and venerable man, father Anchises" (14.116-118).
-This alludes to the journey Aeneas takes to the underworld in Book 6 of the Aeneid.
+First, in 14.82-84: "And fleeing that new city in the sands, Aeneas once again returned to Eryx, the royal residence of his true friend Acestes; here, at Anchises' tomb he honored his father with gift offerings."
+This makes reference to the funeral games Aeneas held for his deceased father Anchises in Book 5 of the Aeneid.
+And in 14.116-118: "Aeneas did as he was told and saw the underworld's formidable resources and his ancestral spirits and the shade of that great-spirited and venerable man, [his] father Anchises."
+This makes reference to the Aeneas' journey into the underworld, where he meets with the specter of his late father Anchises, in Book 6 of the Aeneid.